Telefonica/check-license-compliance/README.md

   * `allowed`: Array of strings with the allowed licenses.
   * `forbidden`: Array of strings with the forbidden licenses.
   * `warning`: Array of strings with the licenses that should produce a warning.
-* `failOnForbidden`: Boolean indicating if the check should fail when a forbidden license is found.
-* `failOnWarning`: Boolean indicating if the check should fail when a warning license is found.
+* `allowWarnings`: Boolean indicating if the check should fail when a warning license is found.
+Default is `true`.
-* `failOnNotValid`: Boolean indicating if the check should fail (exit 1) when the result is not valid according to the dependencies and the `failOnForbidden` and `failOnWarning` properties.
+* `failOnNotValid`: Boolean indicating if the check should fail (exit 1) when the result is not valid.
 Default is `true`.
 * `licenseCheckerOptions`: Object with the options that are passed to the [`license-checker` library](https://github.com/davglass/license-checker) on each different type of check.
 So, __it is only useful when checking Node dependencies__.
 You can find the available options [here](https://github.com/davglass/license-checker#options).
   * `global`: Object with the global options.
 These options are applied both when checking "warning" and "forbidden" licenses.
   * `warning`: Object with the options that are applied when checking "warning" licenses.
 They are merged with the global options.
 By default, the `unknown` option is set to `true`.
 You should redefine it if you want to not produce a warning for unknown licenses.